 Such a delicious "secret" did not stay secret for long.
 Orange Wight reported that by the summer of 1841, girls in Nauvoo were referring to one another as "spirituals."
 Orange Wight was the teenage son of Apostle Lyman Wight.
 In the summer of 1841 Orange learned that John Higbee was keeping two wives.
 John Higbee had been a protector and mentor to Orange Wight since the expulsion from their Missouri home in 1833.
 In his 1903 letter to Joseph I. Earl, Orange Wight would assert that "the young folks was in advance of me [because] my work was in the machine shop 22 miles above Nauvoo where I spent nearly all my time.
 But when at Nauvoo in the winter of 1841 and 1842, I became fully initiated..."
-14 re-established his household and looked to re-integrate himself into Nauvoo society.
+14 the level of support other missionaries' wives were receiving.
+However no one appears to have told Orson at that time about Sarah's infidelity.
+Orson re-established his household and looked to re-integrate himself into Nauvoo society.
 Orson's interest in founding a University led him to Bennett.
 When Orson learned of Bennett's care for Sarah while Orson was absent, he insisted Bennett come live with them.
 15